 Awards and Prizes for distinguished work and careers

-The Symons Gold Medal, established in 1901 in memory of George James Symons FRS as an award for distinguished work in connection with meteorological science, ranks alongside The Mason Gold Medal as the premier award of the Society and is bestowed in alternate years to the Mason Medal.
+The Mason Gold Medal was funded by Sir John Mason as an award for Fellows of the Society and ranks alongside The Symons Gold Medal as the premier award of the Society and is bestowed in alternate years to the Symons Medal.

 Honorary Fellowship is a lifetime accolade made to a select group of distinguished individuals whose careers in meteorology (or a related science) or as a public figure renders them a leader and role model within the meteorological community and an inspiration to future generations.

 2021 Awards & Prizes

 - Outstanding contributions published in the Society’s journals

 - Original research, innovation and significant contribution to meteorology and its application

 - Outstanding contribution in public outreach and communication

 - Outstanding contribution or service to the Society or the Society’s journal Weather

 Dr Hazel Thornton is the very worthy winner of the FitzRoy Prize of the Royal Meteorological Society for her many years of research, co-development and delivery of climate services for the energy sector.